Susy breaking soft terms in the supersymmetric Pati-Salam landscape from Intersecting D6-Branes: Discussion and conclusion

 Given that the precise scale of supersymmetry remains uncertain, we defer further empirical investigations into supersymmetric partner spectra and the resultant neutralino relic density to future studies.
 It is noteworthy that string theory offers insights into the intricate phenomenology of superpartners through the wrapping numbers and the angles of intersecting D6-branes in the internal compact dimensions.
 However, additional experimental input is essential to fully leverage this mathematical framework.

 \FloatBarrier

-\acknowledgments{TL is supported in part by the National Key Research and Development Program of China Grant No. 2020YFC2201504, by the Projects No. 11875062, No. 11947302, No. 12047503, and No. 12275333 supported by the National Natural Science Foundation of China, by the Key Research Program of the Chinese Academy of Sciences, Grant No. XDPB15, by the Scientific Instrument Developing Project of the Chinese Academy of Sciences, Grant No. YJKYYQ20190049, and by the International Partnership Program of Chinese Academy of Sciences for Grand Challenges, Grant No. 112311KYSB20210012.}
+\acknowledgments{TL is supported in part by the National Key Research and Development Program of China Grant No. 2020YFC2201504, by the Projects No. 11875062, No. 11947302, No. 12047503, and No. 12275333 supported by the National Natural Science Foundation of China, by the Key Research Program of the Chinese Academy of Sciences, Grant No. XDPB15, by the Scientific Instrument Developing Project of the Chinese Academy of Sciences, Grant No. YJKYYQ20190049, and by the International Partnership Program of Chinese Academy of Sciences for Grand Challenges, Grant No. 112311KYSB20210012.
+Z.-W. Wang is supported in part by the hundred talented program at University of Electronic Science and Technology of China.
+AM is supported by the Guangdong Basic and Applied Basic Research Foundation (Grant No. 2021B1515130007), Shenzhen Natural Science Fund (the Stable Support Plan Program 20220810130956001).}